 Monitoring and Review

-The effectiveness of our equal opportunities policy will be updated periodically or when necessary to ensure that any changes to Table Tennis Irelands business practices are properly reflected.
+The effectiveness of our equal opportunities policy will be updated periodically or when necessary to ensure that any changes to Table Tennis Ireland’s business practices are properly reflected.
 The policy will be reviewed by the Board of Directors of Table Tennis Ireland at least once every 3 years.

 Complaints